-Active Kids is a Wyndham City initiative designed to encourage healthy eating habits and increased physical activity in children aged 8 to 10 years (Grades 3 & 4).
-Active Kids aims to support schools and teachers with a simple and flexible curriculum-based program that leads to positive behaviour change for all participating students and families.
+Active Kids is a Wyndham City initiative designed to encourage healthy eating habits and increased physical activity in children aged 8 to 10 years (Grades 3 and 4).
+Active Kids provides schools and teachers with a simple and flexible curriculum-based program to help students and their families to make healthier lifestyle choices.

 School Expression of Interest